Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: INTRODUCTION

-The total effect can be considered as a combination of effects, possibly in conflicting directions, through different pathways from the exposure to the outcome.
-Therefore, a weak total effect could be due to a combination of even weaker path-specific effects or several stronger path-specific effects canceling one another out.
-One such path-specific effect could work strictly through biological pathways, in which case this population would benefit most from switching to a more favorable drug regimen.
-Alternatively, biological factors might play a comparatively smaller role relative to the effect of the treatment through nonbiological pathways, such as through adherence \citep{shpitser2013counterfactual}.
-We suspect a lack of adherence to treatment to be a driving mechanism of the observed differential effects, in which case it would be worth considering how to improve this mediating factor.

-Adherence is widely accepted as a key factor for sustained viral suppression and is considered a prerequisite for maintenance on a prescribed drug regimen and optimal patient outcomes.
-However, the extent to which adherence to a given choice of first-line ART contributes to virologic failure (defined by the World Health Organization [WHO] as repeat viral load > 1000 copies/mL after 6 months of ART duration) is complex and still poorly understood and is a pressing mediation question in HIV research \citep{bangsberg2000adherence}.
-Understanding this issue is particularly important in resource-limited settings, where ART regimen options are few, and adherence to lifelong multi-drug daily dosing is challenging, but necessary.
-In such settings, quantifying to what degree differential rates of virologic failure are due to differences in adherence rates between therapies would inform the extent to which failure rates could be reduced by programs that improve adherence rates for certain ARTs, rather than changing the ART regimens themselves.
-Such adherence interventions have been very successful in the treatment of tuberculosis \citep{china1996results, fujiwara1997directly, suarez2001dynamics} and are considered similarly important in the treatment of HIV \citep{mills2006adherence, vranceanu2008relationship, pop2011mobile}.
+Candidate mechanisms that may be responsible for differences in effectiveness, aside from the intended biological effects of the drugs themselves, include drug toxicity and patient adherence (which itself may be due to drug toxicity or other factors).
+Since all drugs used in the PEPFAR program were approved by the Food and Drug Administration, we assume the portion of effectiveness difference directly attributable to toxicity, or attributable to adherence due to toxicity to be small.
+On the other hand, the extent to which adherence to a given choice of first-line ART due to non-toxicity factors contributes to virologic failure is complex and still poorly understood, and is a pressing mediation question in HIV research \citep{bangsberg2000adherence}.
+In resource-limited settings, where adherence to lifelong multi-drug daily dosing is challenging, quantifying to what degree differential rates of virologic failure are due to differences in adherence rates between therapies would inform the extent to which failure rates could be reduced by programs that improve adherence rates for certain ARTs.
+We therefore consider the extent to which adherence driven by non-toxicity factors mediates the effect of first line ART on virologic failure using the Harvard PEPFAR data.
+As we will show, this mediation question can be answered by an appropriate combination of predictive models for risk of virologic failure, toxicity, and for adherence, which we have sufficient data to properly fit.

-\begin{remark} Technically, the WHO also requires demonstration of adherence in their definition of virologic failure, which we avoid using in this paper since we cannot study the role of adherence as a mediator when it is part of the definition of the outcome. \end{remark}